 Have a Back Up Plan

 Get together a rough emergency plan in case something goes wrong.
 Many companies have memberships to organizations that provide international evacuation or medical assistance in extreme situations, so having that contact information can be important.
 After recent world events, it’s better to be safe than sorry to have a plan should shocking situations arise.
 In addition, make contingency plans for minor disturbances like local union strikes and political protests.
+Furthermore, don’t get stuck without being able to use your debit or credit cards.
+Notify your credit card company that you will be traveling abroad to ensure that they don’t freeze your accounts from potential credit card fraud.

 Keep in Contact